top of page

 IMG_1382_edited.jpg

 Ms. Kim has worn dance shoes since before she took her first steps!
 She trained in her mother’s Alexandria, Virginia dance studio, and her grandparents were early vaudeville and radio personalities who eventually settled down in Shenandoah, Iowa to raise a family.
 There they owned and operated a local movie theatre, where dancers, comedians, and musicians performed live before and during the movie reels.
-Ms. Kim’s mother studied dance with renowned teachers in the Midwest and California, was a faculty member of the Chicago chapter of NADAA , taught at major dance conventions, owned and operated studios in Iowa, Colorado and North Dakota before moving with her family to Virginia in 1963.
+Ms. Kim’s mother studied dance with renowned teachers in the Midwest and California, was a faculty member of the Chicago chapter of NADAA, taught at major dance conventions, and owned and operated studios in Iowa, Colorado, and North Dakota before moving with her family to Virginia in 1963.
 She owned and operated studios in Virginia for 35 years.
 Her dance legacy lives on through her daughters, Kim and Kay, who both own private dance studios.

 bottom of page